M.F.A. University of California, San Diego

 B.S.
 Central Michigan University

-Most recently directed Why Torture is Wrong, and the People Who Love Them at Northeastern Illinois University and reprising the role of Dave in Lounging at the Filament Theatre in Chicago.
+Most recently directed Episode 26 (Spring '18) and End Days (Spring '17) at NEIU and reprised the role of Dave in Lounging at the Filament Theatre in Chicago (Summer '16).

-Dan Wirth has been involved with Theatre for over forty years.
-As a professional actor, he toured throughout the United States with The Acting Company.
-While in New York City, he performed at the Public Theatre, the Harold Clurman Theatre, the 18th Street Playhouse, the Lamb’s Theatre, Playwright’s Horizons, The American Place Theatre, and the Actor’s and Director’s Lab (later renamed the Samuel Beckett Theatre.)
-In Europe, he performed at the Edinburgh International Theatre Festival and in London’s West End.
-Regionally, he has appeared at the Milwaukee Repertory Theatre, and the Utah and Oregon Shakespeare Festivals.
-He has worked with the esteemed directors Alan Schneider, Joseph Papp, Michael Langham, Liviu Ciulei, Garland Wright, Jerry Turner, and Sharon Ott, and has appeared on-stage with James Cromwell, J. T. Walsh, Jimmy Smits, Jamey Sheridan, Bob Gunton, Diane Venora, Kathleen Widdoes, David Warrilow, Alvin Epstein, Leigh Taylor-Young, Margaret Reed, Howard Korder, Wayne Knight, and Jeff Daniels.
-Dan was a Chicago Cub in the film Rookie of the Year.
-Dan has directed for six theatre companies in the Chicago area and will soon be in rehearsal for The Merry Wives of Windsor with the Fury Theatre Company.
-As Artistic Director of The Intimate Theatre, his production of Miss Julie, the play's world premiere in a new translation, had a highly successful run with a cast of professional actors.
-This was a very ambitious undertaking for a new theatre company, and its success generated a great deal of visibility and respect for the group.
+Dan Wirth toured throughout the United States with The Acting Company.
+In New York City, he performed at the Public Theatre, the Harold Clurman Theatre, the 18th Street Playhouse, the Lamb’s Theatre, Playwright’s Horizons, The American Place Theatre, and the Actor’s and Director’s Lab (AKA the Samuel Beckett Theatre.)
+In Europe, he performed at the Edinburgh International Theatre Festival and at the Donmar Warehouse in London.
+Regionally, he appeared at the Milwaukee Repertory Theatre and the Utah and Oregon Shakespeare Festivals.
+He performed in plays directed by Alan Schneider, Joseph Papp, Michael Langham, Liviu Ciulei, Garland Wright, Jerry Turner, and Sharon Ott, and appeared on-stage with James Cromwell, J. T. Walsh, Jimmy Smits, Jamey Sheridan, Bob Gunton, Diane Venora, Kathleen Widdoes, David Warrilow, Alvin Epstein, Leigh Taylor-Young, Margaret Reed, Howard Korder, Wayne Knight, and Jeff Daniels.
+In Chicago, Dan most recently appeared in Lounging at both the Raven Theatre and the Filament Theatre.
+He was a Chicago Cub in the film Rookie of the Year.
+Dan has directed for seven Chicago area theatre companies, most recently directing The Merry Wives of Windsor for Fury Theatre.
 An award winning playwright, Dan’s play Used Carlotta won new play contests at the Source Theatre in Washington, D.C. and the New American Comedy Festival in Ukiah, California, and was produced each time.
-It was also a finalist in the 1992 National Playwrights Conference at the O'Neill Theater Center.
-The Cleveland Public Theatre featured Urban Renovator Blues in their Eighth Festival of New Plays.
-In Chicago, his production of the play was chosen as the premiere theatre piece for the reopening of Cabaret Voltaire, a performing space that went on to feature many new and experimental theatre works.
-Also a published poet and a film maker, Dan has taught theatre and communication courses at Dominican University, Wright College, Harper College, Oakton Community College, Daley College, Barat College, and Lake Forest College.
-In his 18 years at Northeastern Illinois University he has directed The Cherry Orchard, Dr. Jekyll and Mr. Hyde, Fuddy Meers, An Inspector Calls, Charley’s Aunt, The Skin of Our Teeth, The Birthday Party, Dracula, Buried Child, Little Murders, The Curate Shakespeare As You Like It, The Nerd, four Children’s Theatre productions, and eight Summer Transition Program Drama Workshops.
+It was also a finalist in the National Playwrights Conference at the O'Neill Theater Center.
+His play Urban Renovator Blues was chosen by The Cleveland Public Theatre as part of their Eighth Festival of New Plays.
+In Chicago, his production of the play was featured at Cabaret Voltaire.
+His 10-minute play Smell the Coffee was featured at Chicago Dramatists and Shed was featured in NEIU’s recent Nuevas Voces Play Festival.
+Dan is also a published poet and a filmmaker.
+At NEIU he has directed fifteen main stage plays, four Children’s Theatre productions, and eight Summer Transition Program Drama Workshops.
 He appeared on stage here as a very large Lady Bracknell in The Importance of Being Earnest.
+He has also taught theatre and communication courses at Dominican University, Harper College, Daley College, Barat College, Lake Forest College, Wright College, and Oakton Community College.
 He has an M.F.A. from The University of California, San Diego, and a B.S. from Central Michigan University.